Books from Birth:

 Research shows that giving books to families boosts children's literacy.
 And also that books make the biggest impact when they come with parent reading tips - and when they come from a trusted healthcare provider (de Bondt et al 2020).

-Books from Birth partners with clinics in Hearne, Texas to hand out packs of five high-quality, age-appropriate books, plus parent reading tips, to children at their newborn, six-month, and annual well visits until age five.
+Books from Birth partners with six clinics around the Brazos Valley to hand out packs of three high-quality, age-appropriate books, plus parent reading tips, to children at their newborn and annual well visits until age three.